spicatchou/Easydate-Christolic/README.md

 -> How to proceed  ?
 (1) Open Visual Studio Code (2) Connect the terminal to a Virtual Environnement (3) Paste the txt.file (4) Run the file

-**Ortherwise, to visualise directly the dynamic charts via Heroku, go to:**
+**HEROKU.
+Otherwise, you can visualise directly the dynamic charts via Heroku :**

   https://christolic-dash-easydate.herokuapp.com/